AVJdataminer/content_dev/Intro_python_jupyter.md

 NumPy is so commonly used it is probably already installed on computers you will be using.
 You will see `pip` being used in some later notebooks to install special-purpose tools.

-When developing programs outside of learning exercises, if there is a no standard library module for a problem you are trying to solve, search online for a module before implementing your own.

- Before you program a function, check if there is a library function that can perform the task.
-Search engines are a good way to find library functions, e.g. entering "Is there a Python function to compute the hyperbolic tangent
-## Modules - what are they

 ## Interactive python
 Python modules that allow for user feedback